 Sonya has over a decade of experience working in criminal defense and justice policy, most recently as a paralegal with the Federal Public Defender Office in Boston.
 She has contributed to local, national, and international research projects with the Harvard Kennedy School and earned her graduate degree from the London School of Economics.

 Ariela received her masters from the Fletcher School of Law and Diplomacy, where she studied conflict resolution, human security, and democratization.
 She has experience in the think tank, NGO, and governmental spaces.
 Prior to Fletcher, she worked in the private sector on U.S. fiscal policy and energy and industrials policy.
 She received her B.A. in intellectual history and English literature from the University of Pennsylvania.

 Before joining Protect Democracy, Larry was Executive Director of the Criminal Justice Policy Program at Harvard Law School, a research and advocacy center focused on criminal justice reform.
 Larry spent nearly eight years as an attorney with the ACLU, where he litigated cases involving race discrimination, economic justice, police practices, educational equity, and a wide array of national security issues.
 Before that, Larry was a Liman Fellow at the Brennan Center for Justice and a law clerk to Judge Harry T. Edwards U.S. Court of Appeals for the D.C.
 Circuit.

-Ahmed recently graduated from the University of Pennsylvania with a master’s degree in political science.
-He has conducted research on democratization, democratic consolidation, electoral system design, and mechanisms for promoting peace and political equality in ethnically divided and post-conflict societies.
+Ahmed graduated from the University of Pennsylvania with a master’s degree in political science where he conducted research on democratization, democratic consolidation, and mechanisms for promoting peace and political equality in ethnically divided and post-conflict societies.
 Having grown up under the Mubarak regime, Ahmed has seen the destructive effects of authoritarian rule firsthand.